-The electrical system appears along modern lines with a consumer unit being located within the hall.
+The electrical system appears along mixed lines with there being a consumer unit within the hall in addition to some older style faceplates to sockets and switches.

 Gas

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.